Surveys and Conservation

 - communicating to the HOS membership, via occasional Conservation reports how we are making a difference to bird conservation in Hampshire

-Please send your views on conservation issues to Peter Thompson.
+Please send your views on conservation issues to Simon Boswell.
 For address details, please see the Conservation Liaison section of the Scientific Committee page.